faabiopontes/recipe-app-api/README.md

 #### Why use mocking?

+- Speed up tests, since we are not executing every service
 - Avoid relying on external services
   - Can't guarantee they will be available
   - Makes tests unpredictable and inconsistent
 - Avoid unintended consequences

   - Accidentally sending emails
   - Overloading external services

+  #### How to use mocking?

+  - Use `unittest.mock`
+    - `MagicMock/Mock` - Replace real objects
+    - `path` - Override code for tests